You could rightly think we’ve gone mad when we say the Husky dog is like a cat.

 This spray ticks a lot of boxes, such as being suitable for delicate and sensitive skins (just because you have a rough-toughie dog doesn’t mean their skin is equally robust).

 Indeed, it is also suitable for a puppy’s delicate skin.

 The not-so-secret ingredient is cactus aloe, which is well-known for gentle but effective moisturizer.

 We listened to pet parents who sang the praises of PPP Detangling spray, proclaiming it to be the answer to their dog’s knotty problems.

 It also leaves the dog with a soft, pleasant odor that isn’t overpowering.

-So if you opt for twice yearly shampooing, then this make for a great freshen up and detangling between times.
+So if you opt for twice-yearly shampooing, then this makes for a great freshen up and detangling between times.

 Go on.
 Give it a go!